rico345100/i18n_json_to_excel_exporter/readme.md

 ## Getting Started
-Program wrote by Node.js 13.0.0.
-If you have any problem with different version, please set your Node version to 13.0.0.
+Program wrote by Node.js 14.12.0.
+If you have any problem with different version, please update your Node version atleast to 14.0.0.
 NVM is a great tool without override your current Node.js.

 1. Get Node.js